simp/simp-packer/README.md

   to make things more consistent and will allow code simplification.
 - Merge the `simp_config.rb` and `simp_packer_tests.sh` into one ruby script and clean it up.
-- Delete the Virtualbox Hostonly network if we created it
+- Delete the Virtualbox host-only network if we created it